reduxframework/redux-framework/README.txt

 == Changelog ==

-= 3.1.6.1 =
-* Modified: Removed raw_align field and added align option to raw field.
-See wiki for more info.
-* Added:    'mode' option to image_select, so CSS output element may be specified.

 = 3.1.6 =
 * Fixed:    CSS spacing issue
 * Fixed:    Customizer now works and doesn't break other customizer fields outside of Redux.